-As our Course Coordinator, Anna ensures the smooth delivery of all our short courses, and is a key member of the Diploma team.
-Anna personifies our vision to provide a personable and friendly experience during your time at the academy and knows our programmes inside out.
-She is on hand to answer any questions and point you in the right direction to find a course that suits your ambitions.
-Anna is also the person to contact for your bespoke training needs.
+As our Course Coordinator, Adam ensures the smooth delivery of all our short courses, and is a key member of the Diploma team.
+Adam personifies our vision to provide a personable and friendly experience during your time at the academy and knows our programmes inside out.
+He is on hand to answer any questions and point you in the right direction to find a course that suits your ambitions.
+Adam is also the person to contact for your bespoke training needs.